Gyykila/Dayly_Study/README.md

 # Dayly_Study
-where are somethings about how i eat Java
+There are somethings about how i eat Java